-Fashion Retail; Shoe Shop Richard Smith Shoes formally Chelsea Cobbler 1979-80
+Fashion Retail; Shoe Shop Richard Smith Shoes, formally Chelsea Cobbler (1979-80)

 It became “the” place to go and formed what was literally the foundation to all the most fashionable outfits of that era.
-Platform shoes and boots in vivid colours and exotic animal skins ramped up and down the cat walks of every significant fashion show at that time.
-Specifically the ground breaking showcase for British talent at The Louvre in 1971 featuring Christopher McDonnell, Barbara Hulanicki, Mary Quant, Jean Muir, Bill Gibb and Beatrice Bellini.
+Platform shoes and boots in vivid colours and exotic animal skins ramped up and down the cat walks of every significant fashion show at that time, notably the ground breaking showcase for British talent at The Louvre in 1971 featuring Christopher McDonnell, Barbara Hulanicki, Mary Quant, Jean Muir, Bill Gibb and Beatrice Bellini.

 What came about is a module comprising three flexed sheets of thin ply pinched at the edges and bolted together retaining the convex profile on each face.
 When unbolted the module components could be stored flat at the back of the shop.
-Unfinished save a light coat of sealer the production costs were incidental compared to the dynamic presentation afforded to the shop front and interior.
+Unfinished save a light coat of sealer, the production costs were incidental compared to the dynamic presentation afforded to the shop front and interior.

 These designs were also able to be assembled on site using Allan key bolts and a brass ball spacer system offering an open shelving display featuring the raw ply edges and unfinished wood surface look.